 - Swenson Homestead, Section 24

-Lars lived on the homestead until his death.
-Wife Anna died in 1886; in 1910 he was living on the farm with his widowed daughter-in-law, Bastina, and her children.
-By 1920 Lars still owned the farm and continued to live there with Bastina and her children Otto, Ellen, Millie and Cornelia.
+Anna Christopherson died in March, 1887.
+She had been ill for about ten years and bedridden for three due to rheumatism.
+Lars continued to live on the homestead until his death.
+In 1910 he was living on the farm with his widowed daughter-in-law, Bastina, and her children.
+By 1920 Lars still owned the farm and continued to live there with Bastina and four of her children: Otto, Ellen, Millie and Cornelia.
 Grandson Otto rented the farm.
-Here is the 1925 obituary of Lars Christopherson.
+Lars died in 1925; here is his detailed obituary.
 Lars and Anna Christopherson, are buried in the Lundby Cemetery in Dovre Township, south of the Christopherson homestead.

 Pioneer Norwegian settler, Gabriel Stene, wrote stories about pioneer settlers which appeared in 1925 issues of the Willmar Tribune.
 Stene wrote about Lars Christopherson and Lars' sister, Anna Olson, and their experiences as immigrants and settlers in Kandiyohi County.